VysotskiVadim/VysotskiVadim.blog/_drafts/how-to-make-unit-test-slow.markdown

 I did quite a lot of experiments and measurements.
 It would be uncomfortable to read everything in one article.
 I split the whole material into a few parts.
-You're reading part one.
-It focuses on objects mocking.
+You're reading part one that is focuses on objects mocking.

 ## Other "Slow unit tests" articles